 For Linux systems, we recommended using the following Linux distributions or higher: RedHat/CentOS 6.5, Debian 7.7, OpenSUSE-13.2, or Ubuntu-14.04.
-Sentieon® Genomics software has not been tested on older releases, and may not work.

 For Apple OSX systems, OSX 10.9 (Mavericks) or higher is recommended.

 Sentieon® Genomics software requires at least 16GB of memory, although we recommend using 64 GB of memory.
 The alignment step is typically the most memory consuming stage; you can check section Section 7.2.3 for ways to control the memory used in alignment.